-W&A Engineering offers complete land surveying services in Georgia.
+W&A Engineering offers complete land surveying services in Alabama, Georgia, and Tennessee.
 Incorporating land surveying as an in-house discipline assures our clients that all the information gathered by our land surveyors from the site will be transferred and clarified to our engineers.
 In addition to using state-of-the-art equipment, we employ well-trained land surveyor crews who are professional and courteous, with experience in all facets of surveying.

 - ALTA/NSPS Title Survey